 We think long-term and are constantly working to improve our sustainability work.
 A sustainability mindset is part of every decision we make in our business.
 From an environmental, social and economic sustainability perspective.
 It is our wish that both we and our guests make as little impact as possible on the environment and nature.

 We run our destination, in the middle of the sea, with great passion and pride.
-We all have a great love for the sea and nature, as well as extraordinary experiences.
+We all have a great love of the sea and nature, as well as extraordinary experiences.
 We are passionate about providing the best possible service and the highest quality in everything we do.
-Our guests come to us with high expectations that we try in every way to exceed.
+Our guests come to us with high expectations that we try to exceed in every way.
+This is where you who are interested in working with us come in.